synfonaut/neuralfm/README.md

 - [ ] Copywriting

 ## NICE TO HAVE
+- [ ] Performance optimzations on normalizer...iterative so doesn't need entire data set in memory
 - [ ] Custom Colors ...just something a little unique
 - [ ] A few icons here and there would make a big different ("like on the create button")
 - [ ] Loading spinner before side loads (with timout and error message)